JakubZojdzik/jakubzojdzik.github.io/content/posts/debug-for-c++.md

 The optimization I found most useful is custom function for printing variables.
 If you've never heard of it, it might not sound very helpful, but you'll quickly see how powerful it is.
 Thanks to [templates](https://en.cppreference.com/w/cpp/language/templates), we can make the `debug()` function accept arguments of practically any type, even those from STL.
 This will significantly speed up the code debugging process since printing types like vector, stack, queue, tuple will only take one line and will be nicely formatted on the screen.

 In the repo, it is implemented in [`debug.hpp`](https://github.com/JakubZojdzik/debug/blob/master/debug.hpp) file.
-Actually, it is `define` directive, because it has access to argument name which is also printed.
-Take note that the function uses `cerr` output stream instead in order to avoid cluttering the standard output.
+Actually, it is `define` directive, because it has access to argument name which is also printed out.
+Take note that the function uses `cerr` output stream in order to avoid cluttering the standard output.
 Additionally, if the function is executed on the judging server by mistake, its output will likely be ignored.

 The print format is following: